Take the Trail

 The club has been located here in Park 10 since 1950, and has produced many Australian champions both in national and international competitions, including the Olympics.
 Notable members include Simon Fairweather and David Barnes.

-Today, the club is responsible for founding or assisting in the foundation of metropolitan and country clubs.
 The Adelaide Archery Club runs three programmed shoots a week and offers beginners classes.

 When the area is in use for archery, there are large yellow signs and red flags that warn “Caution: archery field in use – No Entry”.